Azure-Samples/smartbulkcopy/README.md

 dotnet run
 ```

 and Smart Bulk Copy will start to copy data from source database to destination database.
 Please keep in mind that *all destination tables will be truncated by default*.
 This means that Foreign key constraints dropped in the destination database before copying.
-Read more about `TRUNCATE TABLE` restrictions here: [TRUNCATE TABLE (Transact-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/statements/truncate-table-transact-sql?view=sql-server-2017#restrictions)
+Read more about `TRUNCATE TABLE` restrictions here: [TRUNCATE TABLE](https://docs.microsoft.com/en-us/sql/t-sql/statements/truncate-table-transact-sql?view=sql-server-2017#restrictions)

 ## Configuration Notes